 Common terminology includes pull-on boots, which stretch over the hoof, and no-turn boots, which feature an internal pad to prevent rotation.
 Each type of bell boots serves a specific purpose, tailored to the horse’s activity and needs.

-Why Horses Need Bell Boots
+Why Does My Horse Need Bell Boots?

 Horses benefit from bell boots because they protect against a range of injuries, particularly those caused by overreaching.
 When a horse moves energetically, especially during jumping, dressage, or galloping, the hind feet can strike the sensitive heel bulbs or even pull off a front shoe.